Seahawks’ Pete Carroll: ‘We’re in good shape’ at quarterback

 Carroll said Smith has “gone with the first group throughout” but added that he and Lock have alternated in “situational opportunities.”

-The team has said Smith earned the right to enter the offseason atop the depth chart due to his three years as Wilson’s backup and his play in three starts last season.
+The team has said Smith earned the right to enter the offseason atop the depth chart because of his three years as Wilson’s backup and his play in three starts last season.

 Carroll said that experience with the team and in the system of second-year offensive coordinator Shane Waldron — which Smith said is similar to the one he ran in college at West Virginia — has been evident.